alexandre-normand/clickontyler.com/_posts/2011-07-08-creating-a-universal-binary-with-xcode-3-2-6.markdown

 Regardless, now that the ([once famous](http://www.youtube.com/watch?v=kcfGsOKXO5M)) universal binary checkbox is gone, here's how to add PowerPC support back.

-In your target's build settings, change "Architectures" to "Other…" and specify "ppc i386 x86_64".
+In your target's build settings, change "Architectures" to "Other" and specify "ppc i386 x86_64".

 ![Universal Binary Settings]({{ site.cdn_url }}/blog/ubsettings.png)